Table of Contents

 And history says gold and silver will likely be valued most as a means of exchange.

-Our thinking is that if you want some financial insurance for the end of the current monetary system and paradigm – or even just for the altering of it rather than the end of it – then physical gold and silver under your control are the only financial assets that are not someone else’s liability – i.e. they have no counterparty risk.
+So if you want some financial insurance for the end of the current monetary system and paradigm – or even just for the altering of it rather than the end of it.
+Then physical gold and silver under your control, are the only financial assets that are not someone else’s liability – i.e. they have no counter-party risk.

-Despite what those in charge would have us believe this debt load isn’t shrinking.
-The only way to be rid of it is by default (unlikely) or by debasing it away.
+Despite what those in charge would have us believe this debt load isn’t shrinking anytime soon either.
+It’s likely to continue to rise throughout 2021.
+The only way to be rid of it is by default (unlikely) or by debasing/inflating it away.

-So it may be that you eventually swap precious metals for another beaten down asset of some type like property, shares etc. As occurred at the end of the 1970’s precious metals bull market – and get more for your money then.
+So it may be that you eventually swap precious metals for another beaten down asset of some type like property, shares etc. And get more for your money then.
+That might be hard to believe right now.
+But at the end of the 1970’s precious metals bull market – those with foresight (and timing) did exactly that.

 Either way, you should be able to swap gold for something else you want/need more.
 Just as you have been able to for a couple thousand years.

 We’ve also received a somewhat similar question a while back.
 So that might be worth your while to have a look at that too: Why Gold is More Valuable Than Worthless Paper

-So in short – yes you would likely be able to swap gold for the goods you need.
+So in summary – yes you would likely be able to swap gold for the goods you need.
 Although in the case of a full monetary collapse, history shows that it might not actually be with a shopkeeper.
-But rather could be with the end producer of the good instead.
+But rather could be with the end producer of the goods you are after instead.